 This ganache is made with equal amounts (by weight) of chocolate and heavy cream, so it will hold its shape after it's piped onto the cookie.

-Heat the cream over medium-high heat just until the cream starts to boil.
-The cream can quickly boil over so don't walk away from the saucepan.
+Step 9: Heat the cream over medium-high heat but don't let it boil.
+Heavy cream can quickly boil over, so don't walk away from the saucepan.

-Pour the hot cream over the chopped chocolate and let it sit for 30 seconds.
-Slowly whisk the cream and chocolate together until all the chocolate is melted and the mixture is smooth.
-Let the mixture cool until it is about 77-80°F. At this temperature, the chocolate will hold its shape when piped or spooned into the cookie center.
+Step 10: Pour the hot cream over the chopped chocolate.
+Slowly whisk the cream and chocolate together until all the chocolate is melted and the ganache is smooth.
+Let it cool until it's about 77-80°F (25-27°C).
+At this temperature, the chocolate will hold its shape when piped or spooned into the cookie center.

 How to Assemble the Cookies